ROS-Ready

 The following introduction shows how to use the docker container on Linux and on Windows.

-Note that it is not possible to communicate with other hosts (e.g. Turtlebot) via wifi nor lan if you use docker on Windows.
+Warning: It is not possible to communicate with other hosts (e.g. Turtlebot) via wifi nor lan if you use docker on Windows.

 Virtualization